benchoncy/my-workstation-setup-playbook/README.md

-# My Ansible Setup Playbook
+# My Workstation Setup Playbook

 The goal of this playbook is to enable a quick, repeatable and testable method of configuring my Linux desktop computer.